symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.md

 The database service has to be be registered with ODBC.
 Add a section

 <pre>
-   # Symbolicdata OntoWiki dsn start
+   # SymbolicData OntoWiki dsn start
    [SDOW]
-   Description=Symbolicdata OntoWiki Virtuoso DSN Driver=/usr/lib/odbc/virtodbc.so
+   Description=SymbolicData OntoWiki Virtuoso DSN Driver=/usr/lib/odbc/virtodbc.so
    Address=localhost:1111
-   # Symbolicdata OntoWiki dsn end
+   # SymbolicData OntoWiki dsn end
 </pre>

 with a unique section name [SDOW] and the DBPort to the /etc/odbc.ini file.